DHTMLX/scheduler-docs/data/scheduler_markup.md

 ~~~

-Hiding the scheduler's header
+Hiding the header of scheduler
 --------------------------------

-To hide the entire scheduler's header, set the 'display:none':
+To hide the entire scheduler's header, set *'display:none'*:

 ~~~html
 <style>